aimms/how-to/Articles/362/362-multi-timezone.rst

 #.
 Hamburg, Germany (daylight saving roughly during March-October), and

 #.
-Sao Paolo, Brazil (daylight saving roughly during October-March).
+Santiago, Chile (daylight saving roughly during September-April).

 At each location, there are some experts available willing to answer questions on this expensive equipment.
 The certification of an expert determines which questions that the expert can handle.